Daily life made easier with European products

 Fur was traded for all sorts of products.
 More than half of all traded goods were European fabrics.
 They were especially sought after because they were more practical than leather.
 Unlike leather, for example, wool keeps you warm even when it’s wet.

 Metal objects were also popular.
-Native people often traded for axes, knives and copper pots.
+Indigenous Peoples often traded for axes, knives and copper pots.
 These items made preparing meals easier.
-The Native diet was also enriched by new food such as biscuits, pancakes, grapes, prunes, sugar, flour and spices.
+They also bartered for different kinds of European food such as biscuits, pancakes, grapes, prunes, sugar, flour and spices.

-Native people also adopted the musket as a new hunting tool.
+Indigenous Peoples adopted the musket (a kind of long gun) as a hunting tool.
 Muskets allowed them to reach targets from a greater distance and often killed prey with a single shot.
 With a bow and arrow, hunters had to shoot at a closer range and then run after wounded animals that tried to get away.
-Muskets were also used by some tribes to make war on competing tribes in order to maintain a monopoly on the fur trade with the Europeans.
+Muskets were also used in wars against other Nations in order to maintain a monopoly on the fur trade with the Europeans.